gesellkammer/maelzel/docs/Installation.rst

     of setting up the ``PATH`` and setup csound so that it can be found by *maelzel*

 **Install lilypond**
+    **This is currently not needed**.
+Lilyond is installed automatically.
+These instructions are here only for reference

     1. Download https://gitlab.com/lilypond/lilypond/-/releases/v2.24.1/downloads/lilypond-2.24.1-mingw-x86_64.zip.
     2. Unzip it and place the folder ``lilypond-2.X.Y`` in ``C:\Program Files``.
     3. Add the path ``C:\Program Files\lilypond-2.X.Y\bin`` to your ``PATH`` environmental